Ergodicity of the geodesic flow for groups with a contracting element: Geodesic flow

 \subsection{The Hopf-Tsuji-Sullivan dichotomy}

 We can now summarize the previous study in a single statement.

 \begin{theo}[Hopf-Tsuji-Sullivan theorem] Let $X$ be a proper, geodesic, metric space.
 Fix a base point $o \in X$.
 Let $G$ be a group acting properly, by isometries on $X$.
 We assume that $G$ is not virtually cyclic and contains a contracting element.
 Let $\omega \in \R_+$.
 Let $\nu = (\nu_x)$ be a $G$-invariant, $\omega$-conformal density supported on $\partial X$.
 Let $m_G$ be the associated Bowen-Margulis measure on $(SX, \mathfrak L_G)$.
+Let $\mathfrak L^+$ be an admissible sub-$\sigma$-algebra of $\mathfrak L$.
 Then one of the following two cases holds.
 Moreover, for each one, all the stated properties are equivalent. \begin{itemize}

 \item\emph{\bfseries Convergent case.} \begin{enumerate}[label=(c\arabic{*}), ref=(c\arabic{*})] \item The Poincaré series $\mathcal P_G(s)$ converges at $s = \omega$. \item The measure $\nu_o$ gives zero measure to the radial limit set. \item The diagonal action of $G$ on $(\partial_0^2 X, \mathfrak B \otimes \mathfrak B, \nu_o \otimes \nu_o)$ is dissipative. \item The geodesic flow on $(SX, \mathfrak L_G, m_G)$ is dissipative. \end{enumerate}